SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-type-standard.md

 There is always a default volume type defined in an OpenStack deployment.
 This volume type is created in the setup of cinder and will always be present in any OpenStack deployments under the name `__default__`.
 This standard does not have any requirements about this volume type at this moment, instead deployers are free to choose what fits best in their environment.
 Conversely, a cloud user can not expect any specific behavior or properties from volume types named `__default__`.

-The parameters of volume types described in this standard do not have to be applied to the chosen default volume type.
-And this standard will not make any assumptions about parameters being present in the default volume type.

 ## REQUIRED volume types

 Currently, this standard will not require volume types with certain specification.